 PAD is a life-long disease, and a care team, sometimes referred to as a Limb Salvage team, can help you manage your disease.
-With communication between specialties and a commitment to treatments, primary care physicians, podiatrists, and interventional specialists work together to close the loop and ensure people living with PAD receive the treatment they need.
+With communication between specialties and a commitment to treatments, primary care physicians, podiatrists and interventional specialists work together to close the loop and ensure people living with PAD receive the treatment they need.

-What Physicians Treat PAD?
+Which Physicians Treat PAD?

 Primary Care Physician